 - Bonds typically offer less return potential than stocks, but they may be less risky.
 Bonds may potentially offset some stock volatility in a long-term portfolio and also provide income for shorter-term needs.
 Types of bonds include Treasuries, corporates, and municipals.

 - Money market instruments usually offer the lowest return potential and are the least risky of these three asset classes.
 They may be appropriate for short-term financial goals or emergency savings.

 Generally speaking, your plan or IRA should give you access to the above asset classes.
 You also may be able to invest in each type of the asset classes directly.

 *Asset Allocation, which is a method of diversification that positions assets among major investment categories, does not guarantee a profit or protection against a loss.

 Important Note: Equitable believes that education is a key step toward addressing your financial goals, and this discussion serves simply as an informational and educational resource.
 It does not constitute investment advice, nor does it make a direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option.
 Your unique needs, goals and circumstances require the individualized attention of your financial professional.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.

 Small cap stocks, which represent smaller companies, involve specific risks given the typically higher failure risk of smaller companies.
+Large cap stocks may involve the risk that larger more established companies may be unable to respond quickly to new competitive challenges.
 Foreign securities involve special additional risks, including, but not limited to, currency risk, political risk, and risk associated with varying accounting standards.